 In a co-operative, people work together for a common goal or purpose.
 The members of co-ops use the services or products of the co-op and control what the co-op does.

-There are many different kinds of co-ops, and there are about 1,200 co-ops and credit unions in Saskatchewan.
+There are many different kinds of co-ops, and there are about 950 co-ops and credit unions in Saskatchewan.
 Co-operatives operate within 20 distinct economic sectors in the province.
 SCA strategically links them for collaboration, education, promotion, advocacy, and development.

 A credit union is composed of people who have a “bond of association” that provides the basic criteria for membership.
 Many credit unions exist because the members share a common interest as a community, employee group, church or cultural association.